jlinoff/pam/PROPOSAL.md

 ---

-## 9. Vault file integrity — 9a OPEN (do this first), 9b DEFERRED and reassessed
+## 9. Vault file integrity — 9a RELEASED in v2.5.0, 9b DEFERRED and reassessed

 **Read the split below before the warning.** This item has two halves, and only the second one breaks anything:

 - **9a — tamper evidence.** A hash inside `meta`.
-No format change, no migration, backward compatible.
-Could ship in any release.
+No format change, no migration, backward compatible. **Implemented in v2.5.0** on `feat/vault-file-integrity`.
 - **9b — authenticated encryption.** AES-GCM.
 Breaks the file format, and the warning below applies to it in full. **Reassessed:** 9a already detects tampering essentially completely, so 9b is no longer treated as a necessary